MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

   Using this setup, R Server for Windows is serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912).
 Modern lifecycle policy is designed for rapid release cycles.
 Individual versions age out sooner, but newer features roll out more frequently.

-+ SQL Server setup installs the [9.0 feature set](https://msdn.microsoft.com/library/mt604847.aspx).
++ SQL Server vNext setup installs the [9.0.0 feature set](https://msdn.microsoft.com/library/mt604847.aspx).
 Operationalization is not provided in this feature set.

   Using SQL Server Setup, SQL Server's support policy is in effect (search for "SQL Server 2016" on this page)](https://support.microsoft.com/en-us/lifecycle).
 SQL Server support policy offers servicing updates and hot fixes over a longer time frame, but at longer intervals.
 For more information about installation options in SQL Server, see [SQL Server R Services](https://msdn.microsoft.com/library/mt604845.aspx).

->[!NOTE]
-> Simplified setup can be used to replace instance-by-instance installs of SQL Server R Services.
-Doing so upgrades the feature set and switches you to the Modern Lifecycle policy.
-To switch support policies, run simplified setup on a Windows computer that has an existing R Server instance that was previously installed using SQL Server Setup.
-You will be prompted to run a tool that handles the conversion.

 ### Prerequisites